otrosien/uuid-jpa-rest-example/README.md

 ## Special Features

 The UUID is not, naively serialized as String, but into a two-byte array.
-It is using the JUG (Java Uuid Generator) library for generation of Version-1 UUIDs.
+It is using the [Java Uuid Generator](https://github.com/cowtowncoder/java-uuid-generator) library for generating Version-1 UUIDs.

+## How to run

+On the command-line run `./gradlew bootRun` and open a browser at http://localhost:8080/ .

 ## Further references: